 The advantages of RNA-sequencing (RNA-Seq) over microarray to measure gene expression have been widely reported [1].
 Recently, methods have been developed to analyze RNA-Seq data based on normalization of the read counts or using the raw count data [2-4].
 The former has advantages in that it adjusts the data according to sequencing library size (read depth), accounts for the length of transcripts and allows the use of analysis tool designed specifically for microarray data.
 However, normalized RNA-Seq data has limitations which can adversely impact the analysis (inflated variation among replicates, zeros in the data, low and highly expressed genes squelching, etc.).
 On the other hand, using the raw read counts avoids the shortcomings of normalization but requires modeling of the data to estimate overdispersion, accounting for the read depth and filtering to avoid cases of inflated zeros.
 In addition, statistical models of count data based on Poisson, beta- or negative-binomial distributions can be severely impacted by outliers in the data although recently developed approaches overcomes this pitfall by analyzing the data with a log-linear model or Wicoxon statistic and resampling in a non-parametric manner [5-7].
 Unfortunately, there is a paucity of methodologies that can identify correlated gene expression patterns from RNA-Seq count data across biological conditions (i.e., time course, dose response, multiclass study designs).

-Extracting patterns and identifying co-expressed genes (EPIG) was designed for microarray data to detecting genes with similar expression profiles across biological conditions [8].
+Extracting patterns and identifying co-expressed genes (EPIG) was designed for microarray data to detect genes with similar expression profiles across biological conditions [8].
 EPIG uses the Pearson correlation to group genes by similarity of expression across treatment groups, a signal-to-noise ratio (SNR) to compare the level of a genes expression to background noise and magnitude of fold change to assess the level of differential gene expression between test samples and controls/baseline.
 Normalizing RNA-Seq data to transform it into microarray gene expression space permits it to be analyzed by EPIG but comes with the aforementioned caveats.

 We adapted the EPIG methodology for the identification of co-expressed genes from RNA-Seq data (EPIG-Seq).
 Patterns of gene expression across experimental groups are determined using a similarity measure for count data [9]to ascertain similarity between expression profiles, a quasipoisson model [7] to estimate overdispersion in the data and a location parameter as a measure of the magnitude of difference between test samples and control/baseline.
 EPIG-Seq then categorizes each gene expression profile to the pattern for which it has the highest correlation.
 The EPIG-Seq approach is impervious to variations in read depths, inflated zeros, outliers in the data and overdispersion.
 Using simulated data, we show that EPIG-Seq is superior to EPIG when the data is transformed by the popular RNA-Seq reads per million (RPM) normalization method and performs equally as well as other pattern analysis methods when count data is used.
 We also apply EPIG-Seq to a publicly available RNA-Seq data sets from the SEquence Quality Control (SEQC) toxicogenomics [1] arm of the MicroArray Quality Control (MAQC) consortium and from The Cancer Genome Atlas (TCGA) [10] breast cancer data portal.
 We identify several co-expressed genes related to modes of action of the chemical agents in the toxicogenomics data set and we also determine genes that are commonly known to be associated with the breast cancers subtypes and some putatively involved in oncogenic pathways.